 Students may add or drop courses during the summer with parental permission.
-The Guidance Office will be open during designated hours for this purpose.
-After school has started, there will be an eight day Add/Drop period where students may add or drop courses with written parental permission.
-After the Add/Drop period, changes in students' schedules will only be done with a parent or teacher-initiated conference involving the principal, guidance counselor, student, parents, and the teacher(s) involved.
-Courses dropped after this period will remain on the students' transcript as WP (withdrew passing) or WF (withdrew failing).
-Second semester courses will also have an eight day Add/Drop period.
+The Counseling Office will be open during designated hours for this purpose.
+After school has started, there will be an 8-day add/drop period where students may add or drop courses with written parental permission.
+After the add/drop period, changes in student schedules will only be done with a parent or teacher-initiated conference involving the principal, guidance counselor, student, parents, and the teacher(s) involved.
+Courses dropped after this period will remain on the student's transcript as WP (withdrew passing) or WF (withdrew failing).
+Second semester courses will also have an 8-day add/drop period.
 Students must maintain a schedule of at least 6 periods of classes unless otherwise approved by the school counselor.